 Scouting for weeds is important because that is how to locate weed populations before they spread through the field and cause more damage.
 Identifying specific weeds also helps to choose appropriate herbicides and best timing for maximum weed control.
 At this early stage of the season, weeds are mostly harmless-looking seedlings.
 But make no mistake about it, they can eventually outcompete your crop and can take over your patch of land.
 Controlling weeds when they are young is more effective than when they are mature and are producing seeds.
 There are various guides that help to identify weed seedlings.
 These days there are also apps you can install on your phone that can identify a weed from an uploaded picture.
 These will be helpful as you scout your fields early in the season.

-The key to effective weed control of Kochia is to spray early because Kochia is usually one of the first weeds to emerge in the spring.
-It’s also often beyond the optimal susceptible growth stage when herbicides are normally applied in-crop.
+The key to effective control of Kochia is to spray early because Kochia is usually one of the first weeds to emerge in the spring and is often beyond the optimal susceptible growth stage when herbicides are normally applied in-crop.
 Herbicides are most effective when the weed is small.
 Herbicidal control generally declines as plant size increases.
 Group 2, 4 as well as glyphosate-resistant Kochia has been found in the Prairies so, herbicide rotation and using tank mixes with multiple modes of action are recommended.
 Talk to your SynergyAG rep about how to control this and other problematic weeds.

 -Ikenna Mbakwe, PhD, PAg